MaxMil45/pjc-race-control/README.md

 .
 Display race results

 .
 Provide timely results (as data is uploaded or immediately after, so runners can see their official positions and times before they go home).

-### Key Feature Name/Description.
-Tell us briefly how to find & use it.
-Describe the thinking behind the design of this feature.

 ### Key Another Feature Name/Description.